Robert F. Wagner

-Born in Prussia, Wagner migrated with his family to the United States in 1885.
+Born in Prussia, Wagner immigrated to the United States with his family in 1885.
 After graduating from New York Law School, Wagner won election to the New York State Legislature, eventually becoming the Democratic leader of the New York State Senate.
 Working closely with fellow New York City Democrat Al Smith, Wagner and Smith embraced reform, especially to the benefit of their core constituency, the working class.
 They built a coalition for these reforms that embraced unions, social workers, some businessmen, and numerous middle-class activists and civic reform organizations across the state.
 Wagner left the state senate in 1918, and served as a justice of the New York Supreme Court until his election to the U.S. Senate in 1926.

-As Senator, Wagner was a leader of the New Deal Coalition putting special emphasis on supporting the labor movement.
+As a Senator, Wagner was a leader of the New Deal Coalition, putting special emphasis on supporting the labor movement.
 He was a close associate and strong supporter of President Franklin D. Roosevelt.
-He sponsored three major laws: the National Labor Relations Act of 1935, the Social Security Act of 1935, and the Housing Act of 1937.
+He sponsored three major laws: the National Labor Relations Act of 1935 (also known as the Wagner Act), the Social Security Act of 1935, and the Housing Act of 1937.
 Wagner resigned from the Senate in 1949 due to ill health, and died in 1953.
-His son Robert F. Wagner Jr. was Mayor of New York City from 1954 through 1965.
+His son, Robert F. Wagner Jr., was mayor of New York City from 1954 through 1965.

 Early life and education

-He was born in Nastätten, then in the Province Hesse-Nassau, Kingdom of Prussia, German Empire (now in Rhein-Lahn-Kreis, Rhineland-Palatinate, Federal Republic of Germany), and immigrated with his parents to the United States in 1885.
-His family settled in New York City's Yorkville neighborhood, and Wagner attended the public schools.
+Robert Ferdinand Wagner was born on June 8, 1877, in Nastätten, Hesse-Nassau, Kingdom of Prussia, German Empire (now in Rhein-Lahn-Kreis, Rhineland-Palatinate, Federal Republic of Germany).
+The family immigrated to the United States in 1885 and settled in New York City's Yorkville neighborhood, where Wagner attended the public schools.
 His father was a janitor.

-He graduated from the College of the City of New York (now named City College of New York) in 1898 where he was a brother of Phi Sigma Kappa fraternity and from New York Law School in 1900.
+He graduated from the College of the City of New York (now named City College of New York) in 1898, where he was a brother of Phi Sigma Kappa fraternity and from New York Law School in 1900.
 He was admitted to the bar in 1900.
-He was raised as a Lutheran, but he became a Methodist in his college years and taught Sunday school; he converted to Roman Catholicism in 1946.